Syntropysoft/praetorian-node/README.md

 ---

-**Praetorian** - Protecting your systems with the vigilance of the elite guard. 🛡️
+**Praetorian** - Protecting your configurations with the vigilance of the elite guard. 🛡️